OpusCapita/filemanager/README.md

 npm install --save @opuscapita/react-filemanager @opuscapita/react-filemanager-connector-node-v1
 ```

-Use it as a child of you application
+Use it as a child component of you application

 ```jsx
 import React from 'react';